 The track by my bridge was ballasted with real CNW “pink lady” stone.
 Just like in the prototype the ballast is actually working to hold the track in place.
 The rest of my track will use the same real rock ballast with some variations on sidings.

 After completing all the benchwork and before starting with track, the kids decided to test it out.
 If it holds up these two and all their animals, it should be sturdy enough for my trains.
-Both of these girls are now freshman; one in high school and one in college!
+Both of these girls are now sophomores; one in high school and one in college!

 Several years ago my brother helped me build this storage shelf for my engines.
 I’ve mounted it under my benchwork to show off some of my completed models.
 Don’t be fooled by what you see, I really am a Wisconsin Central fan!